 Bacon Deviled Eggs

-- Using a sharp knife, cut each egg in half, lengthwise.
-Gently remove the yolks and place in a medium bowl.
+- Using a sharp knife, cut each egg in half lengthwise.
+Gently remove the yolks and place them in a medium bowl.
 Arrange the egg white halves on a serving plate.